 - Could I be a content writer for websites?
 Yep, I could!
 I took a course in that and got on UpWork as a freelance writer and connected with some clients that I really liked.
-Jimmy started working freelance doing proof-reading and writing as well.
+PBA started working freelance doing proof-reading and writing as well.
 The problem was that it took a lot of time and we were both really busy.
 Still, we felt like we could make it work and I was getting paid well by my main client.

 So far so good, though we were both busy and still barely making ends meet, much less saving any money for a home.

 Haha, that’s what I said when I popped in on my husband to ask if he was ready to go on our date night together (Which I think consisted of going to Sam’s Club.)

 He was looking kind of sheepish, or else I wouldn’t have noticed anything.
 Turns out he had listened to a webinar by Textbook Arbitrage and had just paid $100,000 to use their software and learn how to build a book arbitrage business to support our family.